TempSAL -- Uncovering Temporal Information for Deep Saliency Prediction: Temporal saliency data analysis

 SALICON \cite{salicon} is the largest human attention dataset on natural images.
 It was created via a crowdsourced mouse tracking experiment, which was shown to be similar to eye-tracking \cite{salicon} and widely used in the saliency prediction literature.
 SALICON consists of 10000 training, 5000 validation and 5000 test images from the MS-COCO dataset \cite{mscoco}.
 The SALICON dataset provides saliency maps, fixations, and gaze points for each image and observer.
 A gaze point is a raw data point recorded by a tracking device.
 It describes the spatial coordinates of the eye/mouse on the associated stimuli at a given timestamp.
 Conversely, fixations describe the coordinates of the long pause when the eyes are fixated on an image detail.
 Following common practice in eye tracking experiments, Jiang et al. \cite{salicon} grouped spatially and temporally close gaze points to create fixations.
 Since the fixations were created by grouping multiple gaze points, they do not have an associated timestamp.
 To address this, SALICON-MD \cite{fosco2020howmuch} assumes that the fixations are uniformly distributed across the total viewing time.
 We provide a finer approximation for recovering the fixations' timestamps, by minimizing the spatial and temporal distance between a fixation and the nearest gaze point.
 We refer the reader to the supplementary material for the details of this approximation process.
+We also assess the performance and generalization ability of our method using CodeCharts1k \cite{fosco2020howmuch}, which is the first saliency dataset to report multiple viewing durations.
+The dataset consists of 1000 images and saliency maps collected via crowdsourcing which correspond to 0.5, 3, and 5 seconds of viewing.
+We present the results in Section \ref{sec:multiresults}.